LambdAurora/lambdaurora.github.io/src/views/projects/lambdynamiclights/docs/v4/index.md

 }
 ```

+## Advanced

+If the data-driven APIs are not enough for you, don't worry [LambDynamicLights] has a Java-based API which provides even more features!

-To go further and interact with the mod's code, I invite you to read [the modding interfaces documentation page](./java.html).
+I invite you to read [the modding interfaces documentation page](./java.html) to learn more about those features.

 [LambDynamicLights]: ../..
 [item]: ./item.html "Documentation of the item-related lighting features"